MinuMThomas/LivePlants/README.md

 ## Acknowledgements

 I would like to express my gratitude for the assistance and support provided by my colleagues especially Ivette and my mentor Daisy.
-I cannot overlook the immense help from my wonderful kids, who have been understanding and supportive throughout the day, making my work easier.
-This achievement would not have been possible without them.
+I cannot underestimate the invaluable help I received from my wonderful kids, particularly my son Joe, and my daughters, Miriam and Mia.
+They have been incredibly understanding and supportive throughout the day, which made my work much easier.
+This achievement would not have been possible without their unwavering support

 -----